SergioCoboLopez/ELN_Sergio/docs/may_23/week_3.md

 **code** fixing the code for the hyperion/percaptfinit project.

 I made corrections to percapfinit main code.
 I decoupled it from internal data input and instead it works calling a csv file for inputs.
 Next: remove input data from function file.
 Make equations independent from code and part of the library

+Tomorrow:
+print paper
+Fix error and formalism discussion
+Fix table S1 and upload it
+Abstract for conference

+## May 19

+**W** Transient dynamics
+I fixed the discussion of the formalism and the error in the supplementary materials.
+There are some steps of the derivation that I do not understand well, but I can talk that with Toni.

+I also created a table with the parameters and results from the simulation and uploaded it to the google drive folder.

+**R** Control and optimization of air traffic networks So far interesting to get an overall view of the field

+**R** Marten Scheffer's crititical transitions
+I finished chapter 2.
+I did not find the last part of the chapter particularly insightful.

+**code** I fixed a few things on the percapfinit code.
+A set of minor errors and small things with figures.